csb324/ninarith-notes/Inventory/Items/Deck of Illusions.md

 [Carried by:: [[Rez]]]

 # Deck of Illusions
-A magical deck of cards with a small peice of paper attached to it that reads "For Isabelle".
+A magical deck of cards with a small piece of paper attached to it that reads "For Isabelle".

-Missing 10 cards
+Normally has 34 cards, this deck is missing 11:
 	9 of diamonds
 	ace of spades
 	2 of clubs